chucknado/zmi/README.md

 The tools add and update the content incrementally based on the timestamp of the last sync.

-**Limitation**: The tools don't migrate non-linline attachments or rewrite links to attachments in articles.
+**Limitation**: The tools don't migrate non-inline attachments or rewrite links to attachments in articles.

+### Terms of use

+This project is a private open-source project.
+It's not supported by Zendesk in any way.
+See the license for the terms of use.

 ### Requirements

 - [Python 3.6 or higher](https://www.python.org/)
 - [requests](http://docs.python-requests.org/en/master/)
 - [arrow](https://arrow.readthedocs.io/en/latest/)

 ### Set up